 E. Redistribution within the University: Surplus items stored at GUS are available to any department within the University.
 The PMO does not charge for such redistribution; however, the acquiring department must submit a work order to Facilities Management (FM) to relocate the Property within a reasonable time period and accept the associated FM moving charges.

-F. Sale of Property: Once Surplus Property has been released to the PMO and transferred to the GUS facility, PMO may sell such items to individuals or organizations either within or outside of the University.
+F. Sale of Property: Once Surplus Property has been released to the PMO and transferred to GUS, PMO may sell such items to individuals or organizations either within or outside of the University.
 All net proceeds from such sales will be deposited in the PMO Property Sales fund as an offset to Disposal expenses.
 In conjunction with this, the PMO is authorized to hold periodic public sale events or by appointment.

 If a department has knowledge of a potential buyer in advance of releasing Property for transfer to GUS, it still must notify and work with the PMO to facilitate the most cost effective process to accomplish the Disposal.
 The Director of Property Management and the Responsible Department will agree on an appropriate allocation between the two areas for the net, if any, sale revenue (cost recovery).
 The PMO is responsible for documenting the sale and will deposit the total sale amount at the University Cashier’s Office before transferring any funds to the Responsible Department via journal voucher.